BritishPandaChick/BritishPandaChick/README.md

 🐼 BritishPandaChick pays tribute to a lot of things.
 British represents my love of British literature and culture while pandas represent my love of the cuddly creatures.
 Chick is my tribute to all the usernames I created in the past.

 ## Roadmap for Second Half of 2025:
 * create a habit of writing regularly.
-I'm currently trying to write at least 25-30 minutes a day.
+My goal is to write at least 25-30 minutes a day.
 * Do one professional development activity per day.
 This includes:
 - listening to a podcast episode
 - reading a programming article
 - listening/reading a career book
 * attend one networking event per month.
 * Build a habit of crafting.
 I am trying to continue working on tree skirt.
 * Get back on the job search or at least research roles I want.

-### Progress Update
+### Monthly Progress Update
-* Taking more data analytics courses on LinkedIn Learning.
-I've been looking into ones for cybersecurity and AI.
+* Taking LinkedIn Learning courses and earning certifications.
+I just finished Learning Data Analytics: 1 Foundtaions course.
+I'm taking a break from data analytics for a bit to take some other courses.
+Right now I'm taking a course about video editing.
 * Learning Korean.
 I'm using the apps Drops and Mango.
 * Publishing one post per week on DEV.
 I'm spending 25 minutes a day writing or editing posts.
 * Post once a week on LinkedIn.